 The Society reviews its governance framework on a half yearly basis to ensure that any changes are recorded and acted upon.
 The entire system of governance is reviewed on an annual basis which the Board agreed is sufficient given the scale and complexity of risks in the business.
-No significant changes were made to the governance framework over 2022.
+In 2023, the Society introduced Management Committees that assisted some of the Board Committees in exercising their oversight of the Society's operations, processes and reporting.